yangoz94/ml-depression-detection/README.md

 A Machine Learning Web Application with BERT to detect Depression through Binary Classification

-Live link to the Web Application and detailed screenshots will be added here very soon
+Live link to the Web Application: https://depression-detection-ml.web.app/